Continually Updated Clinical Reference

 The American Association for the Surgery of Trauma has developed scales for classifying the severity of organ injury.
 The system for grading injury to the spleen is as follows:

-• Grade I — Small subcapsular hematoma, less than 10% of surface area
+• Grade I — Small subcapsular hematoma (< 10% of surface area)

-• Grade II — Moderate subcapsular hematoma on 10-50% of surface area; intraparenchymal hematoma less than 5 cm in diameter; capsular laceration less than 1 cm deep
+• Grade II — Moderate subcapsular hematoma on 10-50% of surface area; intraparenchymal hematoma < 5 cm in diameter; capsular laceration < 1 cm deep

-• Grade III — Large or expanding subcapsular hematoma on greater than 50% of surface area; intraparenchymal hematoma greater than 5 cm in diameter; capsular laceration 1 to 3 cm deep
+• Grade III — Large or expanding subcapsular hematoma on more than 50% of surface area; intraparenchymal hematoma greater than 5 cm in diameter; capsular laceration 1-3 cm deep

-• Grade IV — Laceration greater than 3 cm deep; laceration involving segmental or hilar vessels producing major devascularization (>25%)
+• Grade IV — Laceration more than 3 cm deep; laceration involving segmental or hilar vessels producing major devascularization (>25%)

 • Grade V — Shattered spleen; hilar injury that results in devascularization of the spleen